Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Subscribe Packing Checklist by JetSettingFools.com

-Iceland South Coast Attractions Tour: What You Will Need
+Iceland South Coast Tour: What You Will Need

 Vik, Iceland, sunset

-Whether you decide to join a Reykjavik South Coast Tour or plan your own Self-Drive Iceland South Coast Itinerary, there are a few things you will want to make sure you have for your trip!
+Before you set off, there are a few things you will want to make sure you have for your trip!

 Travel Camera with Zoom Lens

-The Iceland southern coast is simply astounding!
-Rather than using your phone to capture the scene, upgrade to an actual camera.
-On our Southern Iceland day tour, we used our Canon Rebel (our go-to travel camera) with a 18-135mm lens.
+Rather than trying to use your phone to capture the scene, upgrade to an actual camera.
+We use a Canon Rebel (our go-to travel camera) with a 18-135mm lens.

 Iceland Travel Insurance

 Trip insurance may reimburse for costs associated with flight cancellations or lost luggage, and could be helpful for travelers who get ill or injured abroad.
-Check rates and consider coverage from a reliable company.
+Consider coverage from a reliable company.

 Use our guides to the Must-Eat Food in Iceland and Craft Beer Reykjavik for tips on what to taste during your trip!